4.2. Field Solver - Poisson Equation

 ./bin/piclas --help HDG

 4.2.1.
-CG Solver
+PETSc Solver

 A multitude of different numerical methods to solve the resulting system of linear equations is given by the implemented PETSc library [8], [9], [10].
 For detailed installation steps of PETSc within PICLas, see Section Installing PETSc.
 To use PETSc, another flag must be set during the compilation of PICLas

-PICLAS_PETSC = ON
+LIBS_USE_PETSC = ON

 and the parameter input file for the simulation requires setting